dadahcr2/reference/_pages/home.md

 2. **Real life takes priority.** If you have a problem preventing you from playing, let the team know.
 We are extremely understanding.

 3. **In-game chat** is the preferred means of communication.
-Nevertheless we do have well maintained discord server and website.
+(Nevertheless we do have a well maintained discord server and website.)

 4. **Relax and have fun!**  Rankings are secondary.